 - the parking brake is set

-- the gearshift is in P (Park) (automatic transmission)
+- the gearshift is in P (Park)

 - the ignition switch is in the OFF position

-- all vehicle doors are closed
+- all vehicle doors and the hood are closed

 - the driver's safety belt is unbuckled

 - the parklamps/headlamps are in the OFF position

-While the design allows you to deactivate your Belt-Minder®, this system is designed to improve your chances of being safely belted and surviving an accident.
+WARNING: While the design allows you to deactivate your Belt-Minder®, this system is designed to improve your chances of being safely belted and surviving an accident.
 We recommend you leave the Belt-Minder® system activated for yourself and others who may use the vehicle.
 To reduce the risk of injury, do not deactivate/activate the Belt-Minder® feature while driving the vehicle.

-1. Turn the ignition switch to the ON position.
-(DO NOT START THE ENGINE.)

-2. Wait until the safety belt warning light turns off.
-(Approximately 1 minute)

-• Step 3 must be completed within 50 seconds after the safety belt warning light turns off.

-3. At a moderate speed, buckle then unbuckle the safety belt 9 times, ending with the safety belt in the unbuckled state.

-- After Step 3 is complete, the safety belt warning light will be turned on for 3 seconds. - Belt-Minder® will automatically exit programming mode without changing its enable status if Step 4 does not occur within 10 seconds of the end of Step 3.

-4. Within approximately 7 seconds of the light turning off, buckle then unbuckle the safety belt.
+- 1. Turn the ignition switch to the ON position.
+DO NOT START THE ENGINE. - 2.
+Wait until the safety belt warning light turns off (Approximately one minute). - Step 3 must be completed within 50 seconds after the safety belt warning light turns off. - 3.
+At a moderate speed, buckle then unbuckle the safety belt nine times, ending with the safety belt in the unbuckled state. - After Step 3 is complete, the safety belt warning light will be turned on for three seconds. - Belt-Minder® will automatically exit programming mode without changing its enable status if Step 4 does not occur within 10 seconds of the end of Step 3. - 4.
+Within approximately seven seconds of the light turning off, buckle then unbuckle the safety belt. - This will disable the Belt-Minder® feature for that seating position if it is currently enabled.
+As confirmation, the safety belt warning light will flash four times per second for three seconds.

-- This will disable the Belt-Minder® feature for that seating position if it is currently enabled.
-As confirmation, the safety belt warning light will flash 4 times per second for 3 seconds. - This will enable the Belt-Minder® feature for that seating position if it is currently disabled.
-As confirmation, the safety belt warning light will flash 4 times per second for 3 seconds, followed by 3 seconds with the light off, then followed by the safety belt warning light flashing 4 times per second for 3 seconds again.

-5. After receiving confirmation, the deactivation/activation procedure is complete.
+- This will enable the Belt-Minder® feature for that seating position if it is currently disabled.
+As confirmation, the safety belt warning light will flash four times per second for three seconds, followed by three seconds with the light off, then followed by the safety belt warning light flashing four times per second for three seconds again. - 5.
+After receiving confirmation, the deactivation/activation procedure is complete.